Paintbrush Canyon - Cascade Canyon Loop

 At 6.5 miles hikers will arrive at Holly Lake.
 This small glacial lake lies just below the southern slopes of 11,590-foot Mt.
 Woodring.
 Directly to the west is Paintbrush Divide, while looking towards the east you'll be able to see 11,144-foot Rockchuck Peak.
 Once at the lake we recommend heading off towards the right and proceeding a short distance along a faint social trail that leads to the east end of the lake.
 The views of the mountains surrounding the lake, including the Paintbrush Divide area, are much better from this vantage point.

 Once past Holly Lake the trail rejoins the Paintbrush Canyon Trail and continues climbing through the upper canyon.
 Before reaching Paintbrush Divide the trail crosses over a scree field and circles around a couple of permanent snow fields.
-If it's early in the season these snowfields may still be covering portions of the trail.
+During the early hiking season these snowfields may still be covering portions of the trail.
 As you proceed higher there are a couple of short sections that pass along narrow ledges with exposure to steep drop-offs.
 Additionally, since this area is known for high winds, you may want to consider bringing trekking poles for this stretch.

 From the top of the pass it's all downhill from here.
 As you begin descending the west side of the Divide you'll enjoy birds-eye views of Lake Solitude, Mica Lake and Petersen Glacier lying just below Littles Peak and The Wigwams.
 Grand Teton stands prominently towards the south, and eventually becomes perfectly framed by the glacially-carved Cascade Creek canyon.